 Qualifications: I am looking for highly motivated students that are driven and self-organized for all three positions.
 You should also be a team player who enjoys working with other students on this project. --- For position 1 (core software developer) Required: very strong software development skills and experience (not just a couple of intro classes); familiarity with the design and internals of database systems; familiarity with common data science stacks (Python, R, julia etc.); self motivated; organized.
 Desirable but not essential: familiarity with the julia programming language; participation in open source development. --- For position 2 (Technical writer) Required: excellent English writing skills, strong programming skills, familiarity with tools like dplyr, pandas etc. Desirable but not essential: familiarity with the julia programming language; participation in open source development. --- For position 3 (Web design) Required: strong design background, knowledge of HTML and other web technologies.
 Desirable but not essential: Experience in creating and maintaining a web and social media presence for a project.

-This project is being offered through the UC Berkeley's Undergraduate Research Apprentice Program (URAP) for the fall 2019 semester.
-Eligible undergraduates may apply online by September 3, 2019.
+This project is being offered through the UC Berkeley's Undergraduate Research Apprentice Program (URAP) for the Spring 2020 academic semester.
+Eligible undergraduates may apply online January 14-27, 2020.